jduran7/jduran7.github.io/blog/_posts/2017-12-19-building-a-simple-tool-to-divide-chores.md

 }
 {% endhighlight %}

-And the HTML table is written.
-At this point, you can specify the length in weeks of your table, and the intervals (how often do tasks need to be performed).
+And now we'll write the HTML table.
+At this point, you can specify the length in weeks of your table, and the intervals (how often -in weeks- do tasks need to be performed).
 Those two values are passed as the third and fourth arguments to assignChores().
-In this case, we are generating a table for 10 weeks and an interval of 2 weeks:
+In this case, we are generating a table for 10 weeks and at an interval of 2 weeks:

 {% highlight javascript %}
 //writing the table